luqmanbarry/aro-classic-terraform/gitops/apps/platform/file-integrity-operator-bootstrap/README.md

 Use this module when you want GitOps to create the operator namespace, `OperatorGroup`, and `Subscription`.

+The default OLM channel is `stable`.

-Keep it disabled until you set a real operator channel in the cluster values file.
+Keep it disabled until your cluster team has approved the operator for that cluster.

-The sample values use `subscription_channel: set-before-enable` on purpose.
-Replace it before you enable the module.